JuliaWaveScattering/EffectiveWaves.jl/docs/src/manual/pair-correlation.md

 # output
 ```
 Note that when specifying a pair-correlation, the minimal distance between particles will be taken to be `dpc.r[1]`.
 This is stored in `dpc.minimal_distance`.
-Previously when defining the `Specie` we specified `separation_ratio = 1.01`, which means the minimal distance between particles is
+Previously when defining the `Specie` we specified `separation_ratio = 1.01`, which means the minimal distance between particles centres' is `2 * separation_ratio * r`, this is used when no pair-correlation is specified, otherwise the value given in `dpc.minimal_distance` will be used.
+In the future, we will phase out the use of `separation_ratio` in the Specie.

 ## Percus-Yevick

-Let us consider a material filled with only one type of particle
+Let us consider a material filled with only one type of particle and use the Percus-Yevick approximation to calculate the pair-correlation for 2D hard spheres.
+That is, sphere which do not attract of repel each other.
+For details see [Notes on Percus-Yevick](../theory/P-Y.pdf) [2].

 ```jldoctest pair; output = false, filter = r".*"s